fanxxin/globalizationUCDV2/README.md

    If not specified it will search in working folder as default.
 * **Download translation** default is unchosen.
    If chosen, it will download translated files to the source file folder.
+* **Target languages**
+  - select languages in service dashboard (Default option)

+  	It will create the bundle without any language and user can go to the bluemix globalization pipeline dashboard to add target languages.
+  - translate into all languages

+  	It will call the bluemix globalization pipeline service API to get the available languages for the instance.
+* **Bluemix credential**

+    Globalization Pipeline service credential, eg: {"credentials": { "url": "\*", "userId": "\*","password": "\*", "instanceId": "\*" }}'

 ## History